jannat0718/Retail-Customer-Segmentation/README.md

 **Data Source: kaggle**

 **Approach:**

-Used the Online Retail .
+Loaded the "Online Retail.xlsx " into Jupyter Notebook.

 **1.Performed a preliminary data inspection and Data cleaning**